 - Integrated social care and health services

-- 100 participants from 50 cities will gain new perspectives, new skills and know-how of social innovations and better knowledge of available funding opportunities for social innovation in cities
+- 120 participants from 50 cities gained new perspectives, new skills and know-how of social innovations and better knowledge of available funding opportunities for social innovation in cities

-- at least 5 participant cities, whose pressing social challenges are explored in-depth in workshops, will benefit from new ideas for actionable solutions that can lead to piloting of innovative approaches
+- 5 participant cities, whose pressing social challenges were explored in-depth in workshops, benefited from new ideas for actionable solutions that they took back home

 - New city-to-city partnerships for collaborations on common EU projects